yeslogic/prince-docs/docs/prince-for-books.md

 Prince for Books supports everything supported by the standard Prince version.
 On top of that, it supports [Line Height Units](css-length-units.md#line-height-units), and also introduces a few new CSS properties in order to handle line breaks and page spreads in a more granular way.
 It also tries harder to avoid ragged text (i.e. for left-aligned or centered text), and  tries to avoid a short last line, especially if it is shorter than the value of `text-indent`.

 <p class="note">
-Prince for Books is updated to the <a href="/latest/">Latest Builds</a> at irregular intervals, which may result in Prince for Books being <em>ahead</em> of the current Prince release.
-This documentation reflects the <a href="/books/">Prince for Books 20240704</a> release, which is based on the 20240704 Latest Build.
+Prince for Books is updated to the <a href="/pre-release/">Pre-Release Builds</a> at irregular intervals, which may result in Prince for Books being <em>ahead</em> of the current Prince release.
+This documentation reflects the <a href="/books/">Prince for Books 20240704</a> release, which is based on the 20240704 Pre-Release Build.
 </p>

 For the time being, Prince for Books is only available as a a command-line application named `prince-books`.
 It is used like the standard Prince - see [Command-line Reference](command-line.md) for available options.